deepflowio/docs/translate/translated/04-best-practice/01-agent-advanced-config.md

 ---
-title: Advanced Configuration of Agent
+title: Agent Advanced Configuration
 permalink: /best-practice/agent-advanced-config/
 ---

-> This document was translated by GPT-4
+> This document was translated by ChatGPT

 # Introduction

-Advanced configuration of DeepFlow Agent.
+Advanced configuration for DeepFlow Agent.

-DeepFlow uses a declarative API to control all deepflow-agents, and almost all of the deepflow-agent configuration is issued through the deepflow-server.
-In DeepFlow, the agent-group is a group that manages a set of deepflow-agent configurations.
-We can specify `vtap-group-id-request` in the local configuration file of deepflow-agent (K8s ConfigMap, deepflow-agent.yaml on the Host) to declare the group we want to join, or we can directly configure the group to which each deepflow-agent belongs on the deepflow-server (the latter has a higher priority).
-The agent-group-config and the agent-group correspond one-to-one and are associated through the agent-group ID.
+DeepFlow uses declarative APIs to control all deepflow-agents.
+Almost all deepflow-agent configurations are delivered through deepflow-server.
+In DeepFlow, an agent-group manages a set of deepflow-agent configurations.
+We can specify the `vtap-group-id-request` in the local configuration file of deepflow-agent (K8s ConfigMap, deepflow-agent.yaml on Host) to declare the desired group, or directly configure the group of each deepflow-agent on the deepflow-server (the latter has a higher priority).
+The agent-group-config corresponds one-to-one with the agent-group and is associated through the agent-group ID.

-## Common operations of agent-group
+## Common Operations for agent-group

-View the agent-group list:
+View the list of agent-groups:

 ```bash
 deepflow-ctl agent-group list